pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 ### Benchmark Tests

-We should know the performance of recursive/non-recursive CTE compared with Oracle and MySQL.
+A basic performance test should be given in specific scenrio.
+The memory usage, disk usage and QPS should be reported.

 ## Impacts & Risks

 CTE is a new feature and it will not affect the overall performance.
-But for now we only use materialization to implement non-recursive CTE.
-Performance may not be as good as MySQL in some scenarios.
+But for now we only use `Materialization` to implement non-recursive CTE.
+In some scenario, the performance may not as good as implementations which use `Merge`.

 ## Investigation & Alternatives